Unit 3: Field Geophysical Measurements

 Summary

-Near surface geophysical measurements are performed by moving sensors across the Earth's surface.
-Active geophysical sensors transmit a signal into the Earth and record a returned signal that contains information on the physical and chemical properties of the Earth (see Unit 2).
-This unit introduces the student to the basics of geophysical data acquisition using two techniques that record variations in the electrical conductivity (see Unit 2) of the Earth: [1] electrical imaging (EI), and [2] electromagnetic (EM) conductivity mapping.
+Near-surface geophysical measurements are performed by moving sensors across the earth's surface.
+Active geophysical sensors transmit a signal into the earth and record a returned signal that contains information on the physical and chemical properties of the earth (see Unit 2).
+This unit introduces the student to the basics of geophysical data acquisition using two techniques that record variations in the electrical conductivity (see Unit 2) of the earth: [1] electrical imaging (EI), and [2] electromagnetic (EM) conductivity mapping.

-Electrical imaging is a galvanic geophysical approach whereby electrical contact with the Earth is made directly via electrodes (typically metal stakes) that are inserted into the ground.
-Electromagnetic conductivity mapping is a non-contact approach whereby the physics of EM induction is used to sense changes in electrical conductivity.
-The advantages and disadvantages of using galvanic (EI) and non-contact (EM) techniques for measuring electrical conductivity are described.
-Ohm's Law is introduced and students investigate how electrical resistance measurements are related to the electrical conductivity of soils.
-Field implementation of both EI and EM techniques is demonstrated using surveys performed in Harrier Meadow as an example.
+Electrical imaging is a galvanic geophysical approach whereby electrical contact with the earth is made directly via electrodes (typically metal stakes) that are inserted into the ground.
+Electromagnetic conductivity mapping is a noncontact approach whereby the physics of EM induction is used to sense changes in electrical conductivity.
+The advantages and disadvantages of using galvanic (EI) and noncontact (EM) techniques for measuring electrical conductivity are described.
+Ohm's Law is introduced, and students investigate how electrical resistance measurements are related to the electrical conductivity of soils.
+Field implementation of both EI and EM techniques are demonstrated using surveys performed in Harrier Meadow as an example.
 Students investigate how variations in survey configuration parameters (e.g. electrode configuration and electrode spacing in EI, frequency and coil spacing in EM) control investigation depth (how far into the ground the signals sense) and spatial resolution (what size objects can be detected).
 The concept of pre-modeling a geophysical survey (i.e. running some simulations of likely effectiveness of the methods before going to the field) to evaluate expected investigation depth and sensitivity is introduced.
 The Excel-based Scenario Evaluator for Electrical Resistivity (SEER) tool provided by the United States Geological Survey (USGS) is used to demonstrate some key concepts.

 Learning Goals